Gluten-free and vegan sourdough baguette

 • Dust a work surface with rice flour, then roll out the dough onto it and flour also on top of it.
 Divide the dough into two parts and carefully roll them out into baguette shapes.
 If the dough is still sticky, simply add a little more flour.

-• Place on a baking sheet lined with baking paper and make some cuts at the top.
+• Place on a baking sheet lined with baking paper (or in the baguette mold) and make some cuts at the top.

 • Bake in the preheated oven for 30 minutes until the baguette is nice and brown.